 T = (C + R + I)/ S

 It suggests that Trust (T) is created,or lost, based on four component factors.

 The first is Credibility (C), which is related to the words we speak and how knowledgeable, expert and believable we are on a particular subject or issue.
 Someone might say “I can trust what she says on the topic of honey bees; she is very credible on that subject”.

 The second factor is Reliability (R), which has to do with our actions, particularly our dependability and follow-through.
 A person might say “He said he would get back to us tomorrow and I’m sure he will because he is very reliable.”

 The third factor is Intimacy (I).
 This one is a little more nuanced.
 Essentially it refers to the level of relatability, comfort and safety in dealing with another person.
 In this case, you might hear “I can trust her.
 I know she cares about me and has never broken a confidence in the past.”

-Self-orientation is about the focus and intentions of the other person, and particularly whether they are focused primarily on their own needs/ opportunities or the other person’s.
-Even if someone is Credible, Reliable and has a high ‘Intimacy’ score, we can usually smell a Self-oriented person a mile away.
+Self-orientation is about the focus and intentions of the other person, and particularly whether they are concentrated primarily on their own needs/ opportunities or the other person’s.
+Even if someone is Credible, Reliable and has a high ‘Intimacy’ score, you can usually smell a highly Self-oriented person a mile away.
 You have probably heard (or said) “I know he’s smart and experienced, but it really doesn’t seem like he is listening to what we need and is just trying to sell us something.
 I’m not sure I can trust him.”